 Fat Angel Sports Bar & Grill

 Tucked down a CBD laneway, Fat Angel will lure you in with the promise of classic American sports-bar snacks like jalapeno poppers, tater tots, fried chicken and Philly cheesesteaks.
 But drool-worthy American comfort food isn’t the only thing on the menu—Fat Angel is stocked with all your fave American beers on tap (plus a few Aussie ones, too).
-Kick back and watch the NFL on one of the bar’s eight massive screens, or swing by to catch the start of the ice hockey season in October (we’re rooting for the Blackhawks, and we could use a little Aussie sporting spirit).
+Kick back and watch the NFL on one of the bar’s eight massive screens, or swing by to catch the start of the ice hockey season in October.

 Bringing the best of the US of A down under in a big way, Buffalo Bar will transport your taste buds Stateside without the need for a travel exemption request.
 Gorge on hearty American feeds like succulent ribs, double foot-long hotdogs, and of course, buffalo wings.
 Sip on boozy milkshakes as you watch the NBA, NFL, NHL, and just about every other sporting acronym you can think of.
 Their high-quality screens make getting into the game that much easier—the players look even more ripped in HD.

 If you can’t watch the game without a beer in hand, you’ll want to check out the Bavarian’s latest venture, BeerHAÜS.
 This supercharged social emporium is serving up beer-friendly American fare alongside hearty German dishes, so there’s something to suit every palate.
-Think giant pretzels, mac and cheese croquettes, and flamin’ hot wings drenched in a delicious blue-cheese sauce.
-Delish.
-Root for the Raiders on NRL nights, or watch LeBron James shoot for gold as the Lakers take on the Miami Heat.
+Think giant pretzels, mac and cheese croquettes, and flamin’ hot wings drenched in a delicious blue cheese sauce.
 Whatever your game, BeerHAÜS has you covered, with live (and loud) broadcasts spread across 20 big screen TVs.

 Brewhouse is Brisbane’s king of classic pub grub.
 Roasts, wings, steaks, schnittys—you name it, Brewhouse has it.
 This heritage-listed Brissy icon combines a craft beer house, bistro, bottle shop and sports bar into one, serving up the ultimate pub experience just a few minutes walk from everyone’s favourite sporting hub: The Gabba.
 It’s the perfect place to get right in amongst the action without the exxy entry fee.